carlnordlund/Threadle/Paper/paper.md

 - **7. Cross-platform availability**
   Threadle is written in C#/.NET using standard NET8.0 libraries and provides precompiled,self-contained binaries for Windows, Linux, and macOS.
 Being open source, Threadle can also be compiled directly from source, using the build instructions available on its github repository.

+# Research impact
+(Mention how we intend to use this to work with full-population register data: opens up brand new possibilities to address all of the research questions we have set up to do.
+Traversal-based analyses: random walkers, sampling, domain overlap etc.)
+(As of now: not used; novel product.
+Due to the sensitivity of data intended to work with, located on secure servers, provide it as open source with full transparency)
+(Spread to other similar full-population research groups around Europe)

+# Usage Example
+(Exemplify network handling, e.g. generate network with multiple layers and two types of random networks.
+Explore shortest paths: singular layer, or all.
+Calculate degree centrality and density.)
+(Generate layer for 2-mode data, mention how many 1-mode edges this would correspond to: explore shortest paths there as well)
+(Exemplify use patterns in threadleR: importing example network, building a simple traversal engine, saving in binary format)

 # Software Design
 (Rewrite: describe software architecture/design more thoroughly.
 Mention where extensions should go.)
 (First: describe Core.
 Start with data types: Network and Nodeset objects: fundamental types.
 Explain from there: e.g. node attributes, layers etc.)